A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

 ## Compile and Run
 The control plane is written in C language located in `./src/ctrl/` folder.
 The data plane code is written in [P4<sub>14</sub>](https://p4.org/p4-spec/p4-14/v1.1.0/tex/p4.pdf) language located in `./src/data/` folder.
+The configuration file is `./config/printqueue.config`, which is specific to the device.
+You can get an example configuration file from `$SDE/pkgsrc/p4-examples/tofino`.

 Execute:
 ```shell script